-They are as playful as Vigara Boys, but more melodic with a more new wave like sheen to the melody of "Automatic".
+They are as playful as Vigara Boys, but more melodic with a more new wave-like sheen to the melody of "Automatic".
 "You've Got My Number" is a duet with Sharon Von Etten.
 It works off a more post-punk mood.
 Her vocals work well as a counterpoint."
-I Hate the Way" is more punk, despite the album's best efforts for me to pin it down to a genre, that is way it seems to leaning.
-"Violence in the Supermarket" has more of a dub-feel.
+I Hate the Way" is more punk, despite the album's best efforts for me to pin it down to a genre, which is why it seems to lean.
+"Violence in the Supermarket" has more of a dub feel.
 The groove works well.
-The jangle their way into a more 90s feel with "True Love".
-They split the difference on "Crazy" and his croon takes them closer to the more arena rocking sounds of "indie" like the Killers.
+They jangle their way into a more '90s feel with "True Love".
+They split the difference on "Crazy," and his croon takes them closer to the more arena-rocking sounds of "indie" like the Killers.
 But this still proves effective.

-"Young Offenders" has a more upbeat skip in it's step.
+"Young Offenders" has a more upbeat skip in its step.
 "New Religion" feels more original.
-It's a little more sullen The last song "People Don't Change" is introspective lyrically.
-It jangles on a similar path as what we have heard from this on this album.
-Overall it's more polished from a songwriting perspective and perhaps less explosive than their last album, but it's a fun listen that hooks you in rivalling the Viagra Boys I will give this a 9.5 and see how it sits with me.
+It's a little more sullen.
+The last song, "People Don't Change," is introspective lyrically.
+It jangles on a similar path to what we have heard from this on this album.
+Overall, it's more polished from a songwriting perspective and perhaps less explosive than their last album, but it's a fun listen that hooks you in, rivalling the Viagra Boys.
+I will give this a 9.5 and see how it sits with me.

 pst522